 EPR fees are differentiated not only according to the weight or unit of the material, but also according to the type of material.
-EPR fees in practice do not differentiate completely between the actual costs for collection of the specific materials, and cross subsidisation between the different materials types is observed39.
-The level of the fees is ultimately determined by the market, i.e. what the PRO considers possible to charge their clients and what obligated industries are willing to pay.
+EPR fees in practice do not differentiate completely between the actual costs for collection of the specific materials, and cross subsidisation between the different materials types is observed.
+The level of the fees is ultimately determined by the market,.